How To Get Back Into Yoga After Having A Baby

 1. Wrap it up.

-Right after your first post-partum shower, wrap up your belly with a corset or postnatal wrap.
-This helps the uterus continue to clamp down, it helps stabilize the internal organs, it supports the low back and it helps boost your confidence.
+Right after your first postpartum shower, wrap up your belly with a corset or postnatal wrap.
+This helps support the abdominal muscles, stabilize the internal organs, support the lower back and boost your confidence.
 Wear this as much as you can for as long as you can.
 I wore my belly wrap day and night for the first four or five weeks.

 3. Take a walk.